Season 2, Episode 3: “Virtù e Fortuna”

 An Indian-style rendition of “Seven Nation Army” opens this episode – the title “Virtù e Fortuna” translates to “Virtue and Fortune.”

 We see people sitting around enjoying drinks, chatting.
 This is a different park in the Delos Destinations package.
 A couple hooking up together test the boundaries of what is or isn’t real.
 Because such are the temptations of this place, affording all sorts of weird luxuries.
-After Grace (Katja Herbers) fires a bullet into Nicholas (Neil Jackson), leaving him undamaged, they head out atop elephants towards a hunting camp in the jungle.
+After Emily (Katja Herbers) fires a bullet into Nicholas (Neil Jackson), leaving him undamaged, they head out atop elephants towards a hunting camp in the jungle.

 But at the camp, something’s not quite right.
 There’s blood and horror.
 A man approaches from behind whispering the all-too familiar phrase: “These violent delights have violent ends.”
-Nicholas is killed, then Grace manages to kill the other man and run off into the trees.
+Nicholas is killed, then Emily manages to kill the other man and run off into the trees.
 However, she stumbles onto a Bengal tiger, chasing her further.
 She makes it out of the trees, to a rocky boundary leading out by the water’s edge.
-Nowhere left to go, Grace fires on the tiger as it pounces towards her at the top of the cliff.
+Nowhere left to go, Emily fires on the tiger as it pounces towards her at the top of the cliff.
 Now THAT’S a wild vacation, no?

 Also, we’re now getting a look at the other parks briefly alluded to before.
 So it’s nice to see there’s a developed universe behind all this, and that could provide many more plots/stories going forward.